Home

 1964

 Sohlberg House was three houses south of the Deere home at 322 North First Street.
-In 1916 Sohlberg House was the first home that Emil and Lydia lived in as newlyweds for three years or so.
-When our family lived there, we visited Grandmother Nina and Uncle Emil frequently at the Deere home that Lydia lovingly designed and was built for her and Emil in 1940.
-When my uncle Emil died in January of 1966, my grandmother did not want to be alone, so I moved from Sohlberg House to the Deere home, and my Uncle Emil's bedroom became mine.
-For more on the Deere home, go Here to Deere House.
+In 1916 Sohlberg House was the first home that Emil and Lydia lived in as newlyweds for three years.
+When our family lived there, we visited Grandmother Nina and Uncle Emil frequently at the Deere home that Lydia lovingly designed and was built for her and Emil in 1940, that she was only able to enjoy until 1943 due to her death from shingles.
+With my uncle Emil's death in January of 1966, my grandmother did not want to be alone, so I moved from Sohlberg House to the Deere home, and my Uncle Emil's bedroom became mine.
+For more on the Deere home, go Here.

 Last-Living-Links to Bethany College's Foundational History

-I was visiting my uncle and grandmother in the Deere home in 1965, when Bethany College Director of Public Relations and Alumni Affairs Kenneth Sjogren, with a tape recorder in hand, came to interview my uncle Emil about the history of the College.
+It was in 1965 that I was visiting my uncle and grandmother in the Deere home when Bethany College Director of Public Relations and Alumni Affairs Kenneth Sjogren (1935-2022), with a tape recorder in hand, came to interview my uncle about the history of the College.
 I remember that day clearly, yet not at all understanding Emil's significance to the College then.
 At 89 years of age, he was the College's "last-living-link" to the founder of Bethany College and its earliest history, so it was important to grasp onto any additional information from him before it was too late.
-(It should be noted that Mr. Sjogren authored the 2019 6 Decades with Twelve Bethany College Presidents.)

-With a lifetime of living, working and traveling the world behind me now, I can finally say that "I understand;" and I can certainly see myself as a "last-living-link" to all of that early college history through my Uncle Emil.
-Not only am I a last-living-link to this history, so are my contemporaries, the descendants of those friends and contemporaries of Emil and Lydia.
+The day that Mr. Sjogren came to visit my uncle, I was a teenager living in my own world.
+Like most teenagers, then and now, I was not at all interested in capturing any history!
+I had no understanding of why this was so important.
+Now with a lifetime of living, working and traveling the world behind me, I can finally say that "I understand;" and I can certainly see myself as a "last-living-link" to all of that early college history through my Uncle Emil.
+Not only am I a last-living-link to this history, so are my contemporaries, the descendants of those friends and contemporaries of Emil's and Lydia's.

 Uncle Emil's 1916 photograph of Aunt Lydia